 Clara Asscher Pinkhof

-As an Orthodox woman, she believed girls should be raised as good housewives and mothers.
+As an Orthodox woman, Pinkof believed girls should be raised as good housewives and mothers.
 We find her name in the lists of those giving needlework classes to Jewish girls from deprived families.
-It was here that she started to tell stories, enlivening the girls’ long evenings with fantasies about traditional Jewish life, Van twee Joodsche vragertjes (Too Small to Ask, Amsterdam 1919) and the past.
+It was here that she started to tell stories, enlivening the girls’ long evenings with fantasies about traditional Jewish life, set down as Van twee Joodsche vragertjes (Two Small Jews Ask, Amsterdam 1919), and the past.

-Clara Asscher Pinkhof was a nostalgic and realistic writer, who had not read much other literature.
-When I interviewed her in the early eighties, at her last home in Haifa, she told me that she did not need many books.
-It was enough that she had so many images in her head.
+Clara Asscher Pinkhof was a nostalgic and realistic writer, who had not read much literature written by other authors.
+When I interviewed her in the early 1980s, at her last home in Haifa, she told me that she did not need many books.
+She knew enough becauseh she had so many images in her head.
 She showed me a shelf of the many editions and translations of her own work.
 She was filled with stories, she said.

 Star Children.
 Translated by Terese Edelstein and Iner Smidt.
 Detroit, MI: 1987.

 Aharonovitz, Zipporah.
 By the Way (Hebrew).
 Merhavyah: 1961.

 The daughter’s version of her mother’s brief biography, with a collection of short episodes of her mother’s life and sayings.
 This book also includes some unpublished stories of the author and friends’ recollections of her.